-I badly need to know how to improve swimming stamina.
-I haven't been swimming for a long time and the pool local to me is a 50m pool.
-Right now I am focusing on the crawl as I want to tone up and get fit..
+I badly need to know how to improve my swimming stamina.
+I haven't been swimming for a long time, and the pool local to me is a 50m pool.
+Right now, I am focusing on the crawl as I want to tone up and get fit..

 ..However, my stamina in the water is shockingly bad!
-It has come as a major surprise to me just how bad it is as I play Wide receiver for the local football team which involves a lot of sprint starting and running.
-I also rock climb a lot so I use a variety of muscle groups on a regular basis.
-I understand that swimming adopts a vastly greater number of muscles but its disheartening to think that at 27 I thought I was a lot fitter than I actually.
+It has come as a major surprise to me just how bad it is as I play Wide receiver for the local football team, which involves a lot of sprint starting and running.
+I also rock climb a lot, so I use a variety of muscle groups regularly.
+I understand that swimming adopts a vastly greater number of muscles, but it's disheartening to think that at 27, I thought I was a lot fitter than I actually am.

-Firstly well done on taking the plunge to get fit and tone up and however you feel, do not compare your swimming fitness to your performance and abilities in other sports.
-You are quite right, swimming uses not only more muscles but impacts on the cardiovascular system at the same time so it is a double whammy!
+Firstly well done on taking the plunge to get fit and tone up, and however you feel, do not compare your swimming fitness to your performance and abilities in other sports.
+You are quite right; swimming uses not only more muscles but impacts the cardiovascular system at the same time, so it is a double whammy!

-It is your ‘swimming fitness’ that needs to improve, not your general fitness.
-A competent long distance swimmer will find playing Wide Receiver very tough.
+It is your ‘swimming fitness’ needs to improve, not your general fitness.
+A competent long-distance swimmer will find playing Wide Receiver very tough.

 Firstly swim slower.
 Feel your way through the water rather than fight it.
 Concentrate on maintaining a streamlined and efficient body position instead of covering a certain distance.

-Trickle breathing and inhaling every 3 arm pulls is correct and it is completely normal to have to switch to breathing every stroke after a time.
-That time depending on your energy and stamina levels.
+Trickle breathing and inhaling every three arm pulls is correct, and it is completely normal to have to switch to breathing every stroke after a time.
+That time depends on your energy and stamina levels.

-Gradually over time you can decrease the number of breaststroke lengths and increase the amount of front crawl as your stamina and muscular endurance increases.
+Gradually over time, you can decrease the number of breaststroke lengths and increase the amount of front crawl as your stamina and muscular endurance increase.